alpheustangs/filego.rs/README.md

 #### `check`

-Check file integrity by verifying the the chunks specified in the `in_dir` with `file_size`, `total_chunks` parameters.
+This function checks file integrity by verifying the the chunks specified in the `in_dir` with `file_size`, `total_chunks` parameters.
 It will return whether the check is successful with the `success` bool and the `error` struct from the check if any error occurs.

 ```rust
 use filego::{check, CheckOptions, CheckResult};